-Despite this, there are a few simple things older people can do ensure they stay safe, comfortable and happy as they go about their independent lives at home.
+Despite these challenges, there are a few simple things older people can do to stay safe, comfortable, and happy at home.
 Here are our top home safety tips for older people.
 By following this guidance, you can create a safer home environment, allowing you to carry on living independently in the home you love.

-- Make sure your floors are well lit (including night lights if needed) and clear of obstacles.
-Common trip hazards include shoes on the floor and rugs.
-You can tape rugs down to avoid them moving when you walk on them.
+- Make sure your floors are well lit (including night lights if needed) and clear of obstacles - Common trip hazards include rugs and shoes left on the floor.
+You can tape rugs down to stop them from moving when you walk on them.
 Put shoes away in a cupboard or shoe rack as soon as you take them off.

-- If you need a stick or walker then use it at all times.
-Don’t rely on holding on to furniture for balance - it can give way, or you can lose grip which might cause a fall.
+- If you use a walking stick or frame, use it at all times - Don’t rely on holding on to furniture for balance - it can give way, or you can lose grip which might cause a fall.

-- Try and stay active.
-Regular exercise will help you to maintain your fitness, balance and co-ordination.
-Exercise need not be strenuous; a gentle walk can have a huge effect on your overall health and well-being.
+- Try and stay active - Regular exercise will help you to maintain your fitness, balance, and coordination.
+Exercise needn't be strenuous; a gentle walk can have a huge effect on your overall health and well-being.
 You can even exercise while sitting down!
 Read our chair exercise guide here.

-- If you think you might be at risk of a fall, or have recently fallen, speak to your GP.
-They may be able to recommend strength and balance improving exercises as well as referring you for a sight test if necessary.
+- If you think you might be at risk of a fall or have recently fallen, speak to your GP - They may be able to recommend exercises to improve your strength and balance or refer you for tests if necessary.

 It’s also important to realise that not all falls can be prevented.
-Accidents can happen no matter how prepared you are, so you should have a system in place.
-The best solution for this is to use a personal alarm, which is our next tip.
+Accidents can happen no matter how prepared you are, so you should always have a system in place.
+The best solution for this is to use a personal alarm.

 - Concerns about a potential intruder or unwanted visitor.